5 Takeaways For Digital Marketers From Spikes Asia 2015

 There are many given the demands of modern brands.
-Some say that we need to put more emphasis on research and development to build better products for clients; others say that we need get back to the basics of craftsmanship.
+Some say that we need to put more emphasis on research and development to build better products for clients; others say that we need to get back to the basics of craftsmanship.

-I believe it is the only way we can surpass the dogmatic nature of traditional marketing and transform creativity into a tool for brands to solve actual problems and build lasting relationships with its customers.
+I believe it is the only way we can surpass the dogmatic nature of traditional marketing and transform creativity into a tool for brands to solve actual problems and build lasting relationships with their customers.

 WebAble plans on aggressively being a part of this movement as well.
 We will be taking various initiatives to educate our clients and other stakeholders in the marketing ecosystem to play our part in developing processes and solving problems.